andyw8/andyw8.github.io/about.md

 permalink: /about/
 ---

-I'm a experienced software engineer whose aim to help development teams evolve and improve by adopting modern software engineering practices.
+I'm a experienced software engineer whose helps development teams evolve and improve by adopting modern software engineering practices.

 I've been part of teams in London, Edinburgh, New York City, Berlin and Toronto,